CuddlyBunion341/sql_quiz/README.md

 All tests use an in-memory SQLite database for fast, isolated testing.

+**Automatic Cleanup:** Tables are automatically dropped after each test using the `cleanup()` method, which:
+- Disables foreign key constraints temporarily
+- Drops all user tables (excluding SQLite system tables)
+- Re-enables foreign key constraints
+- Ensures each test starts with a clean database

 ## Learning Path

 1. Start with **DDL Task 1** to learn basic table creation
-2. Progress through DDL tasks 2-4 to master constraints and relationships
+2. Progress through DDL tasks 2-5 to master constraints, relationships, and cleanup
 3. Move to **DML Task 1** for basic query operations
 4. Advance through DML tasks 2-4 for complex queries

 Each task builds on concepts from previous tasks, creating a progressive learning experience.

+**Note:** DDL Task 5 (cleanup) teaches you how to properly drop tables and handle dependencies.
+This is important for database maintenance and testing!

 ## Technologies